 It can make all the difference if you remember your Ps and Qs with a smile on your faceBob Atkinson, Travel Expert at MoneySupermarket.com

-How to Get Flight Upgrades: At the Gate
+How to Get Flight Upgrades: What to do At the Gate

 Travel during peak times for economy passengers

-Aim to avoid business/commuter peak time flights, particularly “red eye” flights.
+Aim to avoid business/commuter peak time flights, particularly “red-eye” flights.
 Travel when the economy cabin is full, but business class is not to improve your chance of an upgrade.
 Think midday and midweek, especially during school holidays.
-If you travel when the economy cabin is not full, you’re unlikely to get an upgrade.
+If you travel when the economy cabin is not full, you’re unlikely to get moved forward.

 Give up your seat

 If a gate agent asks for volunteers to give up their seat, agree if they will upgrade you on the next flight.
 I’ve done this several times.
-You get a fully expensed delay plus a much better flight!
-If no one else wants to volunteer, you’re in a strong bargaining position…
+You get a fully expensed delay plus a much better trip!
+If no one else wants to volunteer, you’re in a strong bargaining position.

 A riskier strategy is to arrive at the boarding gate at the last possible moment.
-If you’re a frequent flyer, the economy cabin is overbooked and other passengers have already boarded, you might be offered an upgrade.
-If you’re a member of the airline’s loyalty programme your chances of this type of upgrade are higher.
+If you’re a frequent flyer, the economy cabin is overbooked, and other passengers have already boarded, the crew might offer you an upgrade.
+If you’re a member of the airline’s loyalty programme, your chances of getting upgraded this way are higher.

-How to Get Flight Upgrades: On the Plane
+How to Get Flight Upgrades: What to do On the Plane

 Check your seat

-The minute you take your seat, check that everything works properly.
+The minute you sit down, check that everything works properly.
 Check your seatbelt, armrests, footrests, recliner and tray table.
 If anything doesn’t work, tell a flight attendant immediately.
 Passengers in broken seats are reassigned (if seats are available) and that could mean an upgrade.

 SEE ALSO: Hong Kong to London in a Broken Seat!
 Cathay Pacific Boeing 777-300 Review